Every family has their times of stress and adversity. Some can overcome

 Just lately, I told my husband that I found the perfect word to explain how I feel: weary.

-This doesn’t necessarily mean I’m tired (although some days I feel more tired than others), it is the best word to describe the season that I’m currently struggling through.
+This doesn’t necessarily mean I’m tired (although some days I am physically exhausted!), it is the best word to describe the season that I’m currently struggling through.

 The Merriam-Webster Dictionary has the best definitions of my kind of “weary”:

 Exhausted in strength, endurance, vigor, or freshness;

 Synonyms: burned-out, drained, jaded, tapped out.

 I can’t seem to do it anymore.
 Peace and joy seem elusive.

 Many self-help gurus promote changing your routine, doing self-care, and taking some things off your plate, but that isn’t really the answer to the weariness some of us face.